PT 103 Logo

 • 23 pounds lighter (61 lbs vs the HB's 84 lbs)

-• different style backplate/trigger assembly designed to fire simultaneously through mount linkages
+• Usually a different style backplate/trigger assembly designed to fire through linkages

 • Faster rate of fire with slower speed

 Oerlikon 20mm AA Gun Mount Mark 4 height adjustable (about 16") trunnion mounted on the stern.
-Usually used without the 1/2" thick 250lb shield designed for it.
+Usually used without the 1/2" thick 250lb shield designed for the mount.
 This was a big heavy mount for this boat and it was replaced beginning with PT 372 by the Mark 10, a much lighter fixed height angle iron tripod style mount.
 A later version was the Mark 14, a lowered version of the M10 mount.
-The books Allied Coastal Forces volume II and Naval Weapons of WW2 have a lot of good images and information on this gun and mount.
+Besides the manual, the books Allied Coastal Forces volume II and Naval Weapons of WW2 have good images and information on this gun and mount.

 Excerpt from MOTOR TORPEDO BOATS TACTICAL ORDERS AND DOCTRINE, July 1942: